 Narratives and line item budgets for all Funds related to Capital Projects.
-These include the Capital Improvement Fund (CIF), Capital Lease Fund and the Central Bloomington (Downtown) Tax Increment Financing District (TIF).
+These include the Capital Improvement Fund (CIF) and the Capital Lease Fund.

 Enterprise Funds

 This section includes narratives with performance measures and line item account budgets for City Funds accounted for and reported in the same manner as a private entity.
 Examples include Water, Sanitary Sewer, Storm Water, Solid Waste, Golf Courses and Grossinger Motors Arena.